joweber123/blogger/_posts/2015-01-07-japan-journal-19.md

 layout: post
 title: Japan 19
 thumbnail: jp-19.jpg
+image: jp-j19/jp-j19-3.JPG
+meta-description: ...So in a way you are paying for your own present, and it is normally not something you really want or need, like a 100$ towel or plate set...
 ---

 *Man is made by his belief.
 As he believes, so he is - Bhagavad Gita*